gdaow/marshpy/README.md

 #### Custom Error Handling

-By default, Pofy will raise an exception when an error is encountered.
-This behavior can be overrided by passing a callable as the 'error _handler' parameter of the load(...) function. this callable should accept a Pofy.ErrorCode and a string giving more information on the error.
+By default, MarshPy will raise an exception when an error is encountered.
+This behavior can be overrided by passing a callable as the 'error _handler' parameter of the load(...) function. this callable should accept a MarshPy.ErrorCode and a string giving more information on the error.
 The error_code parameter can be one of the following ErrorCode enum values :

  - BAD_TYPE_TAG_FORMAT :        A malformed [!type tag](#object-field) was